N3FS/N3FS-website/_posts/2019-06-06-minecraft-world-downloads.md

 <!--more-->

-These files are being provided as-is from the server, so each world dimension is in its own folder (for worlds like Survival).
+These files are being provided as-is from the server.
+You should be able to open each world by copying each folder into your .minecraft/saves folder.

-If you load them in vanilla Minecraft, you will spawn in Survival mode.
-You will need to move some folders around so the Overworld, Nether, and The End dimensions work properly in singleplayer.
+If you want to access the Nether and The End in multi-dimension worlds like survival, read on after the download list for instructions.

-If you want to keep it easy, just pop each folder into your .minecraft/saves folder.
-To change game mode, go to the Pause menu, and select Open to LAN. set Allow Cheats to On, open the world, then type in the command `/gamemode creative`.
+To change game mode, go to the Pause menu, select Open to LAN, and set Allow Cheats to On.
+After this, you should be able to change game mode by using the command `/gamemode creative`.

 |--
 | World download name | ZIP download size | Uncompressed size |